Phi Chi Society: History

-In 1904, with the chapter of Phi Chi Medical Fraternity Kappa and Phi in Washington and Chi in Philadelphia, Dalferes P. Curry, Jr. attempted to gain an entrance into Baltimore for Phi Chi Medical Fraternity.
+In 1904, with the chapter of Phi Chi Medical Fraternity Kappa and Phi in Washington and Chi in Philadelphia, Dalferes P. Curry Jr. attempted to gain an entrance into Baltimore for Phi Chi Medical Fraternity.
 He found there a fraternity called Phi Chi Society but without a Grand Chapter and not very closely united.
 In his peculiar way, he began operations to enter Baltimore.
 He knew it was not expedient to attempt to establish another fraternity of the same name in any of the schools where the Eastern Phi Chi already had chapters, so he began to deal directly with its members.

-During that year Phi Chi, East, called a conference of its chapters and organized a Grand Chapter, retaining the name.
+During that year Phi Chi East, called a conference of its chapters and organized a Grand Chapter, retaining the name.
 Curry pointed out to them that the Southern fraternity, Phi Chi Medical Fraternity was incorporated; the use of the name and seal therefore restricted and they would have to take a new name.
-Now, the Eastern boys were as shrewd as Curry and offered to confer on the subject of consolidation with the result that the Eastern organization was absorbed in toto, leaving the matter of badge to be settled by a joint committee.
+The Eastern boys were as shrewd as Curry and offered to confer on the subject of consolidation with the result that the Eastern organization was absorbed in toto, leaving the matter of badge to be settled by a joint committee.

 Alpha, of course, being the oldest chapter remained Alpha but all the other chapters changed their names as per agreement.
 The Southern branch retained the executive power.
-On March 5, 1905, Phi Chi Medical Fraternity (Southern Phi Chi) and Phi Chi Society (Eastern Phi Chi) are joined in Baltimore, MD, making Phi Chi the largest medical fraternity in America.
+On March 5, 1905, Phi Chi Medical Fraternity (Southern Phi Chi) and Phi Chi Society (Eastern Phi Chi) are joined in Baltimore, Maryland, making Phi Chi the largest medical fraternity in the United States.
 Chapter names which conflicted during the joining were resolved by allowing the older chapter to retain its single name and the second chapter to have its name duplicated (Alpha, University of Vermont, 1889; Alpha Alpha, Louisville Medical College, 1894).

+Chapters

+Following is a list of Phi Chi Society chapters.
+Inactive chapters and institutions are in italics.